 Thus began a passion for, well, passion.
 I wanted to write romances, and I wanted to see them in print.
 To help fulfill that dream, I joined RWA, writers’ lists and critique groups.
 In order to build some writing credits, I worked on some military and National Weather Service technical manuals.
 As my writing improved, I began to sell my work to print magazines like The Canine Journal and Dog Fancy, and to online publications such as Writing-World.com.

-Then, in February of 2006, while in the middle of recovering from hurricane Katrina (and after nearly giving up on writing,) I made my first sale to Red Sage Secrets.
-A couple of weeks later, that sale was followed by a sale to Bantam Dell with my collaboration partner, Stephanie Tyler.
+Then, in early 2006, while in the middle of recovering from hurricane Katrina (and after nearly giving up on writing,) I inked a 3-book deal with Bantam Dell with my collaboration partner, Stephanie Tyler.
 We write together under the pseudonym of Sydney Croft.

-Last but not least, I've written for Samhain, a wonderfully supportive publisher with a great list of authors.
+I’ve also written for Samhain, a wonderfully supportive publisher with a great list of authors.

 Oh, and the friend who got me addicted to romance?
 I paid her back by getting her hooked on Star Trek.
 Live long and prosper, Karen!
 (One day I WILL write that Star Trek novel!)